Find Trade Colleges

 On average, dental support graduates from IUPUI take out $25,638 in student loans while working on their Bachelor's Degree.

-A rank of #2 on this year’s list means University of Michigan - Ann Arbor is a great place for dental support services students working on their bachelor’s degree.
-Located in the city of Ann Arbor, U-M is a public school with a fairly large student population.
+Out of the 13 schools in the Great Lakes Region that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 2 spot on the list.
+Located in the midsize city of Ann Arbor, U-M is a public college with a very large student population.

 About 92% of the students majoring in dental support at the school are women while 8% are male.